History of Jamestown, Virginia (1607–1699): Governor Dale, Dale's Code

 In 1611, the Virginia Company of London sent Thomas Dale to act as deputy-governor or as high marshall for the Virginia Colony under the authority of Lord De La Warr.
 He arrived at Jamestown on May 19 with three ships, additional men, cattle, and provisions.
 Finding the conditions unhealthy and greatly in need of improvement, he immediately called for a meeting of the Jamestown Council and established crews to rebuild Jamestown.

 He served as governor for 3 months in 1611 and again for a two-year period between 1614 and 1616.
 It was during his administration that the first code of laws of Virginia, nominally in force from 1611 to 1619, was effectively tested.
 This code, entitled "Articles, Lawes, and Orders Divine, Politique, and Martiall" (popularly known as Dale's Code), was notable for its pitiless severity and seems to have been prepared in large part by Dale.

 Henricus

 Seeking a better site than Jamestown with the thought of possibly relocating the capital, Dale sailed up the James to the area now known as Chesterfield County.
 He was apparently impressed with the possibilities of the general area where the Appomattox River joins the James River, occupied by the Appomattoc Indians, and there are published references to the name "New Bermudas" although it apparently was never formalized.
-A short distance further up the James, in 1611 he began the construction of a progressive development at Henricus on and about what was later known as Farrars Island.
+A short distance further up the James, in 1611 he began the construction of a progressive development at Henricus on and about what was later known as Farrar's Island.
 Henricus was envisioned as possible replacement capital for Jamestown, though it was eventually destroyed during the Indian massacre of 1622, during which a third of the colonists were killed.